Not all Civilized Animals are as cute as this...

 - Verne, Hammy, and RJ from Over the Hedge.

-- Also, the students in the PC title Sonic's Schoolhouse, who mention that they have realistic animal eating habits, etc in the field trip videos.
+- The students in the non-canon PC edutainment title Sonic's Schoolhouse, who mention that they have realistic animal eating habits, etc in the field trip videos.

 - Lex the bookworm from Bookworm